Anonymous reporting for journalists, lawyers, employers, and more.

 Why Hush Line?

-We offer verified accounts for journalists, newsrooms, public figures and activists, and organizations so you know your message is going to the right place.
+We offer verified accounts for organizations and individuals so you know your message is going to the right place.

 From offering users two-factor and using their own PGP key to data being encrypted at rest on our server and Tor onion site support, we go beyond conventional measures to protect you and your data.

-Hush Line costs nothing to use.
+If your security tool isn't open-source there's no way to verify what the code actually does.
 Our software is open-source, so you can verify or contribute to the code, too!

 Bring the power of PGP to your web browser.
 Decrypt messages directly in the app with the Mailvelope browser extension for Firefox and Chrome!